truggeri/hugo-blog/content/posts/adding-vue.md

 ## How to add VueJS

-This is a Jekyll blog, which is a statically genearted site.
+This is a Jekyll blog, which is a statically generated site.
 The backend of [Jekyll](https://jekyllrb.com/) is Ruby based.
-Vue components need to be built seperately from the static site.
+Vue components need to be built separately from the static site.
 This is done through webpack.

 I started the process by reading this helpful [blog post](https://hackwild.com/article/jekyll-ssg-with-vue-single-file-components/).
 It walked me through the setup of a webpack config, something that's notoriously difficult, and the node packages that are required.
 The end result is that there are Vue components in a folder and a `package.json` and `webpack.config.js` in the root directory.
 One can then run,